 In August 2013, HUD approved LACDA's submittal to designate 7 public housing senior developments as housing for elderly families.
 The U.S. Census Bureau projects that the elderly in California will have an overall increase of 112 percent from 1990 to 2020.
 Los Angeles County mirrors this trend.
 Through senior designation, the LACDA addresses the specific and growing housing needs of the elderly.
 Additionally, the LACDA offers senior support services at various senior housing developments.
 On September 01, 2020, the LACDA received a 2- year extension for this senior designation, in compliance with PIH Notice 2010-28 (HA).

-In fy 2020-2021, various Americans with Disabilities Act (ADA) improvements were completed at various sites.
-The ADA improvements completed included, but were not limited to, various sidewalks and parking lots at Harbor Hills, Monica Manor, and 107th Street; and will resume the completion of rehabilitated kitchens at Carmelitos (Phase IV), Herbert, Francisquito Villa, and Marina Manor once COVID-19 restrictions are lifted.
+In FY 2022-2023, various Americans with Disabilities Act (ADA) improvements were completed at various sites.
+The ADA improvements completed included, but were not limited to, various sidewalks and parking lots at Harbor Hills, South Bay Gardens, and Nueva Maravilla; and will resume the completion of rehabilitated kitchens at Carmelitos (Phase IV) and Marina Manor now that COVID-19 restrictions have been lifted.

 In 2012, a 504 Compliance Evaluation Report was completed for the following public housing Senior/Disabled developments; Marina Manor, Foothill Villa, Orchard Arms, West Knoll, Palm Apartments, and South Bay Gardens.
 The LACDA has included recommendations from the 504 Compliance reports in its Capital Fund Five-Year plan.
-In Fiscal Year 2021-2022, a new 504 Compliance Evaluation Report will be completed for all Public Housing Senior/Disable developments.
+In Fiscal Year 2023-2024, a new 504 Compliance Evaluation Report will be completed for all Public Housing Senior/Disable developments.